Amarthgul/InteractiveInspector/README.md

 2. If desired, create and add a new shader in the `Highlight Shaders` list to the corresponding element number.
 This shader will be used as the object's highlight selection effect.
+Please note that this shader should have a rim and fill light attribute, otherwise the application may have unexpected outcome when user change the rima nd fill color of the selected.

-3. Using the same method, create and add a vocie over audio clip in `Voice Overs` list and `Descriptions` list.
+3. Using the same method, add a vocie over audio clip into the project and drag it in `Voice Overs` list, and fill in the corresponding `Descriptions` list.
 The former one is for the audio voiceover when object is selected, the later for the displayed text.

 ### Changing the displayed name of the object